Schlumberger: Sexual harassment

 In 2020, a class action lawsuit was filed against Schlumberger, alleging a culture of sexual harassment, discrimination, and retaliation.
 According to the company's pay-gap report for 2018, women composed a mere 5.4% of field roles and 16.2% of roles in the full company.
-The lawsuit alleges that males regularly documented female co-workers and flaunted them on public forums.
-Male colleagues would also encourage other men to break into the plaintiff's room at night and stonewall her if she did not consent to sexual activity.
-The lawsuit also outlines instances of "sexist and hostile comments," and one instance in which the plaintiff was groped.
-Women who complain to HR are told it's all just "oil field talk" and are subsequently ignored.
-When the plaintiff kept complaining, Schlumberger allegedly terminated the plaintiff.
-Women who spoke with the Texas Observer describe a culture of silence, where women stay silent for fear of being fired in the high turnover company.
+The lawsuit alleges that males regularly documented their harassment of female co-workers and flaunted them on public forums.
+Male colleagues would also encourage other men to break into a plaintiff's room at night and stonewall her if she did not consent to sexual activity.
+The lawsuit also outlines instances of "sexist and hostile comments", and one instance in which a plaintiff was groped.
+Women who complain to HR are told it is all just "oil field talk" and are subsequently ignored.
+When a plaintiff kept complaining, Schlumberger allegedly terminated the plaintiff.
+Women who spoke with The Texas Observer describe a culture of silence, where women stay silent for fear of being fired in the high turnover company.

 Russia

 In October 2022, it was reported that some of Schlumberger's more than 9,000 Russian employees based in Russia received military draft notices through the company.
 Human rights groups such as Business & Human Rights Resource Centre are watching how the company responds to the concerns.
 About a week later, the company said it was evaluating unspecified options for its thousands of Russian employees.
 According to a list maintained by the Chief Executive Leadership Institute at Yale University which tracks company responses about operating in Russia, Schlumberger is noted as "buying time" while it continues to carry out the bulk of its business in the country.

+According to NACP, the company is also facilitating the issuance of conscription notices and is banning remote work for Russians who avoid military draft.

+In March 2024, it was reported that SLB has no intentions of withdrawing from Russia, despite western pressure to reduce financial support to the Kremlin’s war efforts.